Setup

 cd compass

 This is the file that contains your custom and sensitive information.
-We're setting it up now so we can update the values as we set up our third-party accounts.
+We're creating the file now so we can update the values as we set up our third-party accounts.

 - Copy